 Whether or not you typically explore markets when traveling abroad, spend a few hours getting lost in the 15th century Grand Bazaar.

-If you grow tired, stop for a Turkish tea or coffee.
+If you grow tired, stop for Turkish tea or coffee.
 It's the quintessential Istanbul experience.

 Inexperienced hagglers should avoid buying anything, especially high-priced items like carpets, as the Grand Bazaar is primarily for tourists now.